SimonVaughanDataAndCode/tonic/README.md

 ```R
    print(chain$accept.rate)
 ```
 One usually aims for a value in the range 0.1-0.8.

-Now check the behaviour of the chains.
+Now, check the behaviour of the chains.
 The chain_diagnosis() function plots, for each parameter of the posterior, the traces of each walker (gw) or chain (mh), the ACFs and the distributions.
 ```R
   tonic::chain_diagnosis(chain)